grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 ## Debugging the DSP Code

 The Faust compiler gives error messages when the written code is not syntactically or semantically correct.
 When a correct program is finally generated, it may still have numerical or precision issues only appearing at runtime.
+This typically happens when using mathematical functions outside of their definition domain, like calling `log(0)` or `sqrt(-1)` at some point in the signal path.
+Those errors have to be then fixed by carefully checking signal range, like verifying the min/max values in `vslider/hslider/nentry` user-interface items.
 One way to detect and understand them is by running the code in a controlled and instrumented environment.
 A special version of the `interpreter` backend can be used for that purpose and is embedded in a dedicated testing tool.

 ### interp-tracer